New Jakarta Airport

 The New Jakarta Airport is a proposed development to serve as an alternative to Soekarno-Hatta Airport.
 Karawang International Airport was a proposed airport development project near Jakarta, Indonesia.
 The project was expected to be operational by 2020, however, Indonesia's Ministry of Transport confirmed the government will no longer pursue development plans for Karawang Airport as the proposed site is part of a conserved forest.
 Currently, the government is working with PT Angkasa Pura II a new site for the development.
-A site located 10km north of the existing airport has been selected.

 Feb-2019.
 Angkasa Pura II (AP II) plans to conclude a feasibility study on the New Jakarta Airport greenfields project by the end of 2019.
 The airport is estimated to require around IDR1 trillion (USD7 billion).

 Oct-2018.
 Indonesia's Government plans to located the New Jakarta Airport on reclaimed land approximately 15km north of Jakarta Soekarno-Hatta International Airport.
 The USD10 billion airport will act as an overflow facility for Soekarno-Hatta, and will potentially be operated as public private partnership between Angkasa Pura II and private investors.

 Aug-2018.
 Indonesia's Minister of State Owned Enterprises Rini Soemarno stated the government is progressing plans to develop the New Jakarta Airport.
 The IDR100 trillion (USD6.83 billion) project is due for completion in 2024 and will be located 10km from the existing Jakarta Soekarno-Hatta International Airport.

 Jul-2018.
 Angkasa Pura II is reconsidering plans to develop a new airport in Karawang, West Java to alleviate congestion at Jakarta Soekarno-Hatta International Airport.